effectfully-ou/haskell-challenges/force-elems/README.md

 Replace `forceElems = undefined` in [`src/Lib.hs`](src/Lib.hs) with an actual definition of `forceElems`.

 There's a small test suite.
 I run it with `stack test`.

+If you enjoyed this or some other challenge and appreciate the effort or want to see the answers, consider becoming a [sponsor of the project](https://github.com/sponsors/effectfully-ou).